loz-hurst/cpp-finance-materials-new/lessons/lesson-14.md

 dynamic_cast cannot be used with multiple inheritance or non-public (private/protected) inheritance.
 {: .callout .beware}

-For dynamic_cast to be available, the C++ compiler needs to have run-time type information (or run-time type identification) - RTTI - enabled.
+For dynamic_cast to be available, the C++ compiler needs to have runtime type information (or run-time type identification) - RTTI - enabled.
 For some compilers it is always available, for others it is optional and can the turned on and off.
+{: .callout .technical}

-Bjarne Stroustrup deliberately did not include this in the original C++ design because he felt the feature was frequently abused.
+Bjarne Stroustrup deliberately did not include the availability of any runtime type information in the original C++ design because he felt the feature was frequently abused.
 {: .callout .philosophy}

 ### static_cast